 - Don't be surprised if you see the colour fade over time.
 This is completely natural and won’t affect the taste.

-- Add mixer, ice cubes, garnish, a few friends and enjoy!
+- Add a mixer, ice cubes, garnishes, and a few friends and enjoy!